Sammy Woodhouse

-Sammy Woodhouse (born 20 June 1985) is an activist against child sexual abuse.
-She helped expose the Rotherham child sexual exploitation scandal, after giving an anonymous interview about her experiences to Andrew Norfolk of The Times.
+Sammy Woodhouse (born 20 June 1985) is a political commentator and an activist against child sexual abuse.
+She is often credited as being an important part of the exposure of the grooming gangs in Rotherham, after giving an anonymous interview about her experiences to Andrew Norfolk of The Times.
 Woodhouse has actively supported pardoning child sexual abuse victims for crimes they were coerced into committing.